JONSASSE/432-2018/assignments/hw1/hw1rubric.md

 # Question 1.
 (40 points)

-- 30 points for successfully creating a table one stratified appropriately
+- 30 points for successfully creating an appropriately stratified Table 1
-- 10 points for giving a conclusion comparing both groups (including all the variables)
+- 10 points for giving a conclusion comparing both groups (including comments on all variables)
 - A reasonable but unsuccessful attempt at the table will receive no more than 20 points

 # Question 2.
 (30 points)